mangel0111/shortify/docs/overview.md

 This section provides details on the reasoning behind certain implementations, libraries, and architectural decisions.

-## WHat this app is intending to do
+## What this app is intending to do

 1. Generate a unique short URL for a given valid long URL.
 2. Redirect users to the original URL when they access the short URL.